HannaGreentree/ubeauty/README.md

 ## Author

 **Hanna Greentree**
-Project developed as part of Dynamic Front-End Web Development coursework
+Project developed as part of the Dynamic Front-End Web Development coursework

 ---